 “It is like the light that enlightens our way”

 It is challenging to define ABA because it can be so many different things, all equally important!
-Since so many of us find ourselves in these conversations, defining, defending, and representing ABA, we want to go over our definitions here.
+Since so many of us find ourselves in these conversations, defining, defending, and representing Applied Behaviour Analysis, we want to go over our definitions here.

 ABA principles are derived from evidence-based, peer-reviewed journals.
 When implementing ABA principles, data is constantly being collected to determine the efficacy of the intervention and to evaluate progress.
 Decisions are made based on data.